vue-land/vue-land-bot/src/assets/welcome.md

 :busts_in_silhouette: **Roles**

-Some users have roles on the server, which are explained below.
-Keep in mind that everyone here is a volunteer, including those with roles.

-Apart from the moderators, please do not attempt to `@` mention roles or the people who have them unless they have offered to help you with your current question.
+The roles on Vue Land are explained below.
+Apart from the moderators, please do not attempt to `@` mention roles or the people who have them unless they've offered to help you with your current problem.

 <@&954766340688867379> - Members of the Vue core team.
 See <https://vuejs.org/about/team.html>.
 <@&920189061476519946> - The keepers of peace and order.
 Feel free to ping (or preferably DM) them if there is any issue which requires their attention.
 Spam can be reported in <#709346617223938068>.
 <@&920216231687127060> - 'Most Valuable Player'.
 These are people who help out a lot on this server, answering questions and making new users feel welcome.
 <@&954766839798440006> - People who maintain or contribute to important libraries and tools in the Vue ecosystem and beyond.
 <@&954766963073249280> - Those who don't fall into the other categories but have nevertheless made a significant contribution to the Vue community. e.g. through conferences or creating educational material.

+---

+:wrench: **Requesting changes**

+This is a community-driven server.
+Feel free to suggest improvements in <#325581214910251011>.

 ---